 Protection

 The best interests of the child is paramount.
-Our charity seeks to ensure children are safe from abuse, harm and exploitation and parents can provide a safe environment for their children.
+Our charity seeks to ensure children are safe from abuse, harm, exploitation and other adverse experiences and that parents can provide a safe environment for their children.

 Prevention and Early Intervention